 Holly and I will be the first to admit that during our first year of college, our lifestyles were drastically different from what they are now.
 Healthy living wasn’t quite on our minds when we participated in weekend parties, stress eating binges and late night junk food runs with roommates.

-Chelsea reported things were going well sugar-free.
+Chelsea has sorted through this new lifestyle with flying colors and has done pretty well eating sugar-free.
 She’s not shy about sharing how she eats, introduces new recipes to roommates and tries to balance out indulges with healthier alternatives.

 What a different from my college days.
 I wish I had embraced Chelsea’s healthy way of eating earlier on.
 Instead, I embraced packages of Oreos in one hand and jars of creamy peanut butter in the other.

 When they came out with peanut butter flavored Oreos a few years ago, I would be lying if I said I didn’t try them.
 I would also be lying if I said I didn’t still crave this combination every once in a while!
 But this obsession could be replaced with a sugar-free, dairy-free alternative that I could love just as much.